frank20a/collaborative-sats/src/pose_estimation/README.md

 The `pose_estimation` package provides various methods for a chaser to estimate the pose of a target.

 Flow of the pose estimation:

 - Chaser publishes image from camera
-- Undistort 0.00ns
+- Undistort ~45ms
-- Estimate pose from markers
+- Estimate pose from markers ~25ms
+- Translate and publish odometry from chasers
-- Combine estimations from different chasers ~3.50ms
+- Combine estimations from different chasers ~5ms

+Total average time: ~75ms

 ## calibrator